UPDATE: 2018 April

 Notice the seashell next to Mr. Piggy?
 The ocean has always been my happy place.
 It settles me somehow.
 Puts life in perspective and helps me see the possibilities.
 That's why I took time to wander the Connecticut shore, where I played as a child.
 As with Mr. Piggy, it brings so many wonderful memories.

-Best, immersion in that coastal setting brought ideas for my WIP, even though my third Sweet T Tale uses North Carolina's shore as its backdrop.
-Ocean strolls, no matter where, are the best tonic for getting into my writerly groove.
-Walking the shore also means notching up my video and digital camera skills....both of which I am eternally learning.
+Best, immersion in that coastal setting brought ideas for my next Sweet T Tale ( though it's set on North Carolina's shore).
+Ocean strolls, no matter where, steer me into my writerly groove.

-Please join me along the Connecticut side of Long Island Sound for a short video to bring a smile to your busy day HERE:
+Please join me for a stroll along the Connecticut side of Long Island Sound that's guaranteed to bring a breath of fresh air and a smile HERE:

 Yippy - Doing a Happy Dance and Guest Post

 I'm over the moon to be guesting on Anne R. Allen's blog this week.
-In addition to penning her RomCom novels, she offers awesome tips for writers on her award-winning blog.
-And just as with her novels, always with wit and a wink-wink.
+In addition to penning her RomCom novels, Anne offers awesome tips for writers on her award-winning blog.

-My post steps out how to be R*A*R*E and learn the unwritten ‘rules’ of building a virtual community.
-Whether you’re an author, blogger, or budding entrepreneur, being R*A*R*E is key to establishing or strengthening your online connections.
+You'll learn how to be R*A*R*E with unwritten ‘rules’ of building a virtual community.
+Whether you’re an author, blogger, or just curious about social media, being R*A*R*E helps you safely establish or strengthen online connections.

-There's also a juicy resource list at the end of the post from wise social media gurus (of course, Anne is one of them!) who helped me get up and running.
-You'll want to bookmark them, too.
+There's also a juicy resource list from wise social media gurus (of course, Anne is one of them!) who offer more insights.

 Have a look around.
 Like what you see?